Savage Murder of Married Couple Still Haunt Town and Family

 There is a $100,000 reward for information in this multiple murder case.
 If you have any information about this case please call 708-444-5394 or you can email a tip at firstname.lastname@example.org.

-Murder of Father Motivates Son to Be World Champion Fighter
+Murder of Father Motivates Son as Professional Mixed Martial Arts Champion Fighter

 It wasn’t easy for brother Anthony and his younger brother Sergio growing up in the tough streets of Milwaukee, Wisconsin.
 But the two now make a living as Mixed Martial Artists.
 They have fought in various promotions including Anthony who at one time won the lightweight Championship in the UFC.